oceanprotocol-archive/OEPs/7/README.md

 ### Registry

 To register the different kind of objects can be stored in a **simple** register contract named **DidRegistry**.
+This DidRegistry can act as generic/flexible way to associate Resources (ie. Assets) to the public providers resolving the DDO (and Metadata included) of those resources.
 The key of the Identity entity in Ocean is the **DID**.
-Associated to this DID we have a Mapping of key-value attributes, allowing to associate publicly information to DID's.
-This could be used to add public information allowing for example to discover/resolve a DID.
-There are two main options to implement this:
+Each entity will have a unique DID.
+To resolve the DDO associated to a Resource (Asset), associated to this Resource DID we have the DID of the Provider giving access to this Resource.
+The Provider will have associated a mapping (key - value) of attributes.
+One of those can be used to related with the public service returning the DDO of a specific resource.

+Applied to Assets, typically are part of a Service Agreement.
+The suggested approach to implement this is:

-* Associate to the DID a mapping of key-value attributes to be stored as new entries of a smart contract variable
+* Associate the Resource (ie. Asset DID) to the Provider DID

-* Emit events associated to the DID.
-Events works pretty well as a kind of cost effective storage.
-This is the recommended approach.
+* Each Provider will have associated a Public URL where the provider is exposing the DDO's

 Here a draft **DidRegistry** implementation: